Manage Apache Hadoop clusters in HDInsight using the Azure Classic CLI

-Learn how to use the Azure Command-line Interface to manage Hadoop clusters in Azure HDInsight.
-The Azure CLI is implemented in Node.js.
+Learn how to use the Azure Classic CLI to manage Apache Hadoop clusters in Azure HDInsight.
+The classic CLI is implemented in Node.js.
 It can be used on any platform that supports Node.js, including Windows, Mac, and Linux.

 Before you begin this article, you must have the following: